 It’s not possible to discuss Lise Meitner and her work without contextualizing it within its time period – the 1930s and ’40s.
 Meitner was a Jew working in a prominent position at a university in Berlin.
 As an Austrian citizen, she was somewhat protected when Hitler rose to power in 1933 and began his series of purges of Jews and other “undesirables” in German society.

-Even after her nephew, Otto Frisch, who also worked at the university, was forced to resign his position, Meitner did not stop working or seek self-protection.
+Even after her nephew, Otto Frisch, who also worked at the university, was forced to resign, Meitner did not stop working or seek to protect her academic position.
 She apparently suffered from a delusion shared by many prominent Jews in the early days of Nazi control that the value of her work would save her.

 For a deeper examination of her life in Hitler’s Germany, and its aftermath, watch the documentary Lise Meitner: The Mother of the Atom Bomb on MagellanTV.